top of page

 For the purpose of listing them, since the anomalies have different characteristics depending on their time period, this appendix is divided into three sections: the first will discuss the anomalies found in the 2/3rds Rule’s take on natural history (defined by Creation Levels I and II); the second will address the anomalies found in the 2/3rds Rule’s take on Salvation History from Adam to the onset of the New Testament (defined by Creation Level III and the first half of Creation Level IV); and the third will discuss the anomalies found in the 2/3rds Rule’s take on the life and times of Christ (defined by the last half of Creation Level IV together with Creation Levels V, VI and VII).
 That said, and in the interest of full disclosure, the following is an honest attempt to list and discuss all the anomalies that have been uncovered.

-Section 1: The 2/3rds Rule and Natural History (Creation Levels I & II)
+Section 1a: The 2/3rds Rule and Natural History (Creation Level I)

 The dating of the Big Bang

-But science paid little attention to these improbabilities until after the Big Bang theory was introduced.
-Its Scripture affirming conjecture that our universe had a beginning presented scientists (with their heavy reliance on atheistic explanations) a major dilemma.
+So in very short order (a mere 400 years of scientific exploration) the case for a Creator had become overwhelming.
+Its Scripture affirming conjectures that our universe had a beginning presented scientists (with their heavy reliance on atheistic explanations) a major dilemma.
 Without eternity to work with, life's presence in our universe becomes very difficult to explain, forcing even the most skeptical to concede to the unwelcome possibility of a guiding hand.
-A great deal of resistance to the new theory understandably ensued.

-After it was pretty much proven, however, about the only thing allowing scientists to sleep soundly at night was another new theory that came out to seemingly counteract the theistic implications of the first.
-It was the Big Crunch theory, which proposes that at some point our expanding universe will stop in its expansion due to its own gravity and collapse back in on itself.
-And the reason for its popularity is that it suggests there have been an infinite number of universes prior to ours all originating from a quantum singularity and then falling back into a new quantum singularity.
+And about the only thing allowing many scientists to sleep soundly at night was another new theory that came out to seemingly counteract the theistic implications of the Big Bang.
+It was the Big Crunch theory, which proposed that at some point our expanding universe will stop in its expansion due to its own gravity and collapse back in on itself.
+And the reason for its popularity is that it posits a seemingly infinite number of universes prior to ours, all originating from a quantum singularity and then falling back into a new quantum singularity.

-In other words, it likens our universe to an accordian that never stops playing.
+In other words, it likens our universe to an accordian that just keeps on playing.
 But each time it opens up it plays a different tune.
-It is understandable then that atheists might like it.
-With an infinite number of universes to work with, one, as absurdly favorable to the advent of life as ours, is once again not only plausible, it is a statistical certainty that many should arise and we’re just the fortunate souls who happen to reside in one of them.
+It is understandable, then, that atheists might like it.
+Even though it may not be eternal, with a very large number of universes to work with, one, as absurdly favorable to the advent of life as ours, is once again not only plausible, it is statistically probable that many might arise and we’re just the fortunate souls who happen to reside in one of them.

 And since a Big Crunch cannot theoretically happen in a universe older than 14 billion years, [4] it is also understandable why science would prefer the younger age.
 But simply wanting something to be true, doesn’t make it so.
 And the theory was disproven anyway, with the recent discovery that the universe is not only not slowing down in its expansion (as was thought), it is accelerating!
 [5] But that has, apparently, not stopped scientists from hoping against hope that somehow the theory can be resurrected.
 [6]